jamietre/CsQuery/README.md

 ### Release Notes

-The latest release is 1.3.2.
-The latest releast includes enhancements to properly detect character set encoding; has improvements to handle deeply-nested HTML structures properly; and includes a number of bug fixes.
+The current release is 1.3.3.
+This release adds the `IDomObject.OuterHTML` property, the `:regex(attribute,expression)` pseudoclass filter, and includes some bug fixes.
 See the [change log](https://github.com/jamietre/CsQuery/blob/master/source/README.md) for details.

 The last major release is 1.3.0.
 This release implements a new HTML5-compliant parser.